“Don’t it always seem to go, that you don’t know what you’ve got till it’s gone…….”

 Hut Etiquette: If you are sleeping in a lean-to or mountain hut, be considerate to your fellow inhabitants.
 Keep noise to a minimum after 9 or 10 pm.
 If you are an early riser, try to have the majority of your gear packed and prepared before going to sleep.
 If you are a heavy snorer, do both yourself and everyone else a favour by bringing your own shelter.
 If you insist on staying indoors, think about passing out multiple sets of earplugs to your victims.

-Noise Pollution: Try to avoid being excessively noisy.
+Noise: Try to avoid being excessively noisy on the trail.
 This is easier said than done if you are hiking in a big group.
-Be conscious of the fact that others may prefer to hear the sounds of nature rather than your own dulcet tones.
-A notable exception to this rule is if you are hiking in bear country (see Animal Encounters in HEALTH & SAFETY).
+Be conscious of the fact that others may prefer to hear the sounds of nature rather than your own dulcet tones (e.g. If you need to use your cell phone, try and do so out of earshot of your fellow hikers).
+A notable exception to this “less is more” propriety is if you happen to be hiking in bear country (see Animal Encounters in HEALTH & SAFETY), where making noise will help to minimize the chances of a surprise encounter.